realJustinLee/LiMe/README.md

 ## Platform compatibility:
 - macOS
-> If you would like to use it with windows, you should clone this repo and rebuild it with windows
+> If you would like to use it with windows, you should clone this repo and rebuild it with windows.

 ## The Server GUI
 ![](./ScreenShots/LiMeServer.png)